AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-browserstack.md

     debug: true,
     build: "myUniqueBuildName")]
 ```
 To execute BELLATRIX tests in BrowserStack cloud, you should use the BrowserStack attribute instead of Browser.
-BrowserStack has the same parameters as Browser but adds to additional ones- browser version, platform type, platform version, captureNetworkLogs, consoleLogType, build and debug.
+BrowserStack has the same parameters as Browser but adds some additional ones; browser version, platform type, platform version, captureNetworkLogs, consoleLogType, build and debug.
 The last five are optional and have default values.
-As with the Browser attribute you can override the class behaviour on Test level.
+As with the Browser attribute you can override the class behaviour at the Test level.
 ```csharp
 [Test]
 [BrowserStack(BrowserType.Chrome, "62", "Windows", "10", DesktopWindowSize._1280_1024, Lifecycle.ReuseIfStarted)]